 |threshold||string||This is the threshold expression string specifying the threshold condition to evaluate.|

 |abortOnFail||boolean||Whether to abort the test if the threshold is evaluated to false before the test has completed.|

-|delayAbortEval||string||If you want to delay the evaluation of the threshold for some time, to allow for some metric samples to be collected, you can specify the amount of time to delay using relative time strings like 10s, 1m and so on.|
+|delayAbortEval||string||If you want to delay the evaluation of the threshold to let some metric samples to be collected, you can specify the amount of time to delay using relative time strings like 10s, 1m and so on.|

-When k6 runs in the cloud, thresholds are evaluated every 60 seconds, therefore the "abortOnFail" feature may be delayed by up to 60 seconds.
+When k6 runs in the cloud, thresholds are evaluated every 60 seconds.
+Therefore, the abortOnFail feature may be delayed by up to 60 seconds.